 Saint James was the apostle of Jesus Christ and the son of Zebedee.
 And also the brother of St John the Evangelist, the Word of God.
-And he was one of the twelve apostles, who, with his brother, left his ship.
-His father and his ship’s boat went after Jesus at His divine call and followed Him everywhere, taking heed to the teachings that came from His holy mouth.
+And he was one of the twelve apostles who left his ship with his brother.
+His father and ship’s boat went after Jesus at His divine call and followed Him everywhere, taking heed to the teachings from His holy mouth.
 The Lord loved these two apostolic brothers so much that one of them gave him his breast to hold.
-And this one he promised him his cup, which he drank on the Cross.
+And this one, he promised him his cup, which he drank on the Cross.

 Saint James was the son of Zebedee and the brother of Saint John the Evangelist, the Word of God.
-And he was one of the twelve apostles, who, with his brother, leaving his ship, his father, and his ship, followed Jesus at his divine call and followed him everywhere.
+And he was one of the twelve apostles who, with his brother, left his ship, his father, and his boat, followed Jesus at his divine call and followed Jesus at his divine call and followed him everywhere.

 Who is Saint James?

 St. Luke the Apostle, brother of St. Luke the Evangelist, was one of the Twelve Apostles of the Saviour.
 Both St. James and his brother left their father, Zebedee, and their work as fishermen to follow Christ.
-The Holy Gospels recall that the Apostle James was present at the Transfiguration of the Mount Tabor and also at the events of the Saviour in the Garden of Gethsemane.
+The Holy Gospels recall that the Apostle James was present at the Transfiguration of Mount Tabor and the Savior’s events in the Garden of Gethsemane.

-The sorcerer, being proud and needing to speak to James alone, sent his disciple, whose name was Philip, saying: “Not only me alone, but my disciple also Jacob will not be able to overcome him in wisdom.”
-But Philip, speaking with St. James, could not resist the wisdom of the Holy Spirit, which was in the apostle; but was silent as a mute, and did not open his mouth in opposition.
-And knowing the truth, he humbled himself and turned to the sorcerer, his teacher told him that the teaching of James is unbiblical, which he also strengthens with miracles, advising the teacher, that, after leaving his teaching, he would be willing to be James’ disciple.
+The sorcerer, proud and need to speak to James alone, sent his disciple, Philip, saying: “Not only me alone, but my disciple also Jacob will not be able to overcome him in wisdom.”
+But Philip, speaking with St. James, could not resist the wisdom of the Holy Spirit, which was in the apostle; but was silent as a mute and did not open his mouth in opposition.
+And knowing the truth, he humbled himself and turned to the sorcerer; his teacher told him that the teaching of James is unbiblical, which he also strengthened with miracles, advising the teacher that, after leaving his teaching, he would be willing to be James’ disciple.

 Biography of Saint James